brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ## Self documenting code

-^ Moving on to the last two points, I want to let the code do most of the talking.
+^ Moving on to the last two points, I want to let the code do most of the talking, so to speak.

-^ You probably already saw the docblocks above each method.
+^ You probably already saw the docblocks for each method in the examples.

 ---